krptn/.github/profile/README.md

 - All Data is encrypted (any data can be request by the developer to be secured)
 - Only the appropriate users' credentials can unlock the cryptosystem (this protects you from server-side attacks)

-This gives you without ever needing to even notice it!
+This gives you zero knowledge security without ever needing to even notice it!
 It protects you from server side attacks.